sayeedkhalshi/content-creation/concept-book/care.md

 1. It shows a picture away from society that it totally missing the society now The full chain of narrative base learning

+You do not manipulate people on care level and try to influence act, but you can try influencing thoughts.
+Influencing act is hubris in care phase.
+But we all want to control the care phase of people to make them act for us.
+Instead we try to manipulate below care phase so care phase actions can be owned.
+Because care phase is the output we want to control, it's the result of all other phases.